puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 - Microsoft Edge administrative template available (See [Configure Microsoft Edge](https://docs.microsoft.com/en-us/DeployEdge/configure-microsoft-edge) for additional info)

 > [!NOTE]
-> IE mode will be supported on Windows versions that IE11 is supported, additional platforms will be coming soon.
+> IE mode will be supported on Windows versions where IE11 is supported, additional platforms will be coming soon.

 ## What is IE mode?